 Receipt of grant funding is contingent upon compliance with the following deliverables/expectations:

 - Submission of a 6 month progress report to detail completed and upcoming activities, summarize data collected thus far, discuss next steps

-- Submission of a final report including (but not limited to) a summary of project activities, data collected, dissemination and sustainability plans
+- Submission of a final report including (but not limited to) a summary of project activities, data collected, dissemination and/or sustainability plans

 - Recipients will acknowledge the Alpert Foundation and the Center for the Urban Child and Healthy Family (verbiage will be provided) on all products (e.g. presentations; articles; publications, etc.)